Help for Dog Bladder Challenges

 Safe use in pregnant animals or animals intended for breeding has not been proven.

 Use caution in animals on steroids, with cardiac issues, or with kidney issues.

 If animal’s condition worsens or does not improve, stop product administration and consult your veterinarian.

-Due to the tasty nature of our products, please do not leave product unattended around pets.
+Due to the tasty nature of our products, please do not leave the product unattended around pets.